elsacha/getdataProject/CodeBook.md

-## TIDY DATA SET EXTRACTED FROM THE ORIGINAL Human Activity Recognition Using Smartphones DatasetDATA SET
+## TIDY DATA SET EXTRACTED FROM THE ORIGINAL HUMAN ACTIVITY RECOGNITION USING SMARTPHONES DATASET
 ## CodeBook

 ### This data set was created based on the original Human Activity Recognition Using Smartphones Dataset.
 Please, refer to this [link]([]https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip "Samsung data set")  for the full data set